Last Updated on 05/02/2023 by Chris Gampat

 What’s the problem with this?
 Well, if a company is looking for stock photographs, the first impression is important.
 If I arrive on the first page of a stock photo website and the first thing I see is amateur work, why would I spend time searching and hoping to find quality photographs?
 Clickasnap needs to implement some form of quality control for its home page, and fast!

 This issue may seem small, but it really could drive companies to go back to using the rights grab websites to get images for free.
-While we don’t like the likes of Unspalsh, they offer a clean website with quality photographs on the home page, making it more attractive to users.
+While we don’t like services such as Unspalsh, they offer a clean website with quality photographs on the home page, making it more attractive to users.
 If you want to knock them out of the market, sites like Clickasnap need to offer something attractive to those who pay for stock photography.

 This brings us to the next issue.